-Microsoft System Center Configuration Manager 2012 (SCCM 2012) is a Windows product that enables administrators to manage the deployment and security of devices and applications across an enterprise.
+Microsoft System Center Configuration Manager (SCCM) is a Windows product that enables the management, deployment and security of devices and applications across an enterprise.
 Amongst other potential uses, administrators will commonly use SCCM for endpoint protection, patch management and software distribution.
 SCCM is part of the Microsoft System Center systems management suite.

-The SCCM integrated console. which enables management of Microsoft applications such as Application Virtualization (App-V), Microsoft Enterprise Desktop Virtualization (Med-V), Citrix XenApp, Microsoft Forefront and Windows Phone applications.
+The SCCM integrated console enables management of Microsoft applications such as Application Virtualization (App-V), Microsoft Enterprise Desktop Virtualization (Med-V), Citrix XenApp, Microsoft Forefront and Windows Phone applications.
 All these applications can then be managed by a single location.

 System Center Configuration Manager relies on a single infrastructure, with the goal of unifying physical and virtual clients under one umbrella.
 SCCM also adds tools to help IT administrators with access control.
-SCCM discovers servers, desktops, tablets, and mobile devices connected to a network through Active Directory and installs client software on each node.
-It then manages application deployments and updates on a device or group basis, allowing for automated patching via Windows Server Update Services and policy enforcement via Network Access Protection.
-System Center Endpoint Protection Manager 2012, formerly known as Forefront Endpoint Protection, is built into System Center Configuration Manager to ensure security of data stored on those devices.
+SCCM discovers servers, desktops and mobile devices connected to a network through Active Directory and installs client software on each node.
+It then manages application deployments and updates on a device or group basis, allowing for automated patching with Windows Server Update Services and policy enforcement with Network Access Protection.
+System Center Endpoint Protection Manager is built into System Center Configuration Manager to secure data stored on those devices.

-Several key features of System Center Configuration Manager 2012 help administrators address the bring-your-own-device (BYOD) trend in the enterprise, including user-centric management.
-End users can search for applications via a self-service Software Center and define the times when installations and upgrades take place.
-IT shops can install applications in different ways on different devices.
-For example, SCCM can be used to install a native application on a primary device and as a Remote Desktop Services app or App-V program on a tablet.
-SCCM 2012 also includes role-based access control, which enhances system security by only showing end users the interface elements that apply to their specific roles as defined by Active Directory.
+Several key features of System Center Configuration Manager help administrators address the bring-your-own-device (BYOD) trend in enterprise organizations, including user-centric management.
+End users can search for applications with a self-service software center and specify times when installations and upgrades take place.
+IT administrators can install applications on different devices.
+For example, SCCM can be used to install a native application on a primary device, as a Remote Desktop Services app, or as an App-V program on a tablet.
+SCCM also includes role-based access control (RBAC), which enhances system security by only showing end users the interface elements that apply to their specific roles as defined by Active Directory.